Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

 \subsection{Cauchy-Lorentz disorder}

 Let us now investigate how the performance of the classical and BV algorithms are impacted by the presence of Cauchy-Lorentz disorder.
-For the quantum algorithm, we find the behavior of the disorder averaged success probability, $Q_C$, by varying disorder strengths, $\sigma_{QC}$.
-The maximum value of the strength in the quantum case is $\sigma^{max}_{QC}= 1.71$.
+For the quantum algorithm, we find the behavior of the disorder-averaged success probability, $Q_C$, by varying disorder strengths, $\sigma_{QC}$.
+The maximum value of the disorder strength in the quantum case is $\sigma^{max}_{QC}= 1.71$.
 In Fig. \ref{fig:cauchy-fit}, we plot $Q_C$ as a function of $\Bar{\sigma}_C=\sigma_{QC}/\sigma^{\max}_{QC}$ for different values of $n$.

 Since, $p\in[0,1]$, instead of considering the usual Cauchy-Lorentz distribution, for the classical algorithm, we take half Cauchy distribution within the desired range, i.e., [0,1].
 The corresponding distribution function is given by